How AI Powers and Optimizes the Recruitment Process

 Step 2: Sourcing Talent

-AI-powered tools harvest resumes from popular job boards while also searching talent pools internally for ideal candidates.
+AI-powered tools harvest resumes from popular job boards while searching talent pools internally for ideal candidates.
 Intelligent matching highlights similar candidates to those already selected, and the smart ranking also ensures no experience options are missed.

 Step 3: Screening Candidates

 Patience and interviews will be necessary, but AI-enabled screening can jumpstart the process.
-ATS tools in the Oorwin system rank candidates by your chosen metrics such as skills or experience.
+ATS tools in the Oorwin system rank candidates by your chosen metrics, such as skills or experience.

 Step 4: Selecting Qualified Candidates

-Interviewing all potential candidates is next, once you’ve narrowed down your list.
+Interviewing all potential candidates is next once you’ve narrowed down your list.
 Resumes only reveal part of the story – your next job is to determine if their skills, experience, and characteristics make them an appropriate hire for the open position.

 Step 5: Hiring Top Talent